adamzzq/tp/docs/DeveloperGuide.md

 a new order or menu is completed, and when an existing menu is edited and completed.
 Restaurant information, orders, and menus are saved in three separate text files: `restaurant.txt`, `orders.txt`, and `menus.txt`.

-When the application is launched, `MainLogic` calls the `loadRestaurant()` method to check for an existing restaurant data file in the data folder.
-If the `restaurant.txt` file is missing from the data folder, the user will be prompted to enter a restaurant name and address, which is then automatically saved in the save file.
+When the application is launched, `MainLogic` calls the `checkRestaurantData()` method in `Storage ` to check for an existing restaurant data file in the data folder and attempt to load its data.
+If the `restaurant.txt` file is missing or corrupted, the user will be prompted to enter a restaurant name and address, which is then automatically saved in the save file.

 `MainLogic` then calls the `loadData()` method in `Storage` to load existing order and menu data from `orders.txt` and `menus.txt` into the application.
 If `Storage` detects that the save files are corrupted, the corresponding save file